ronuraltindag/EC282/README.md

 ## Course description

-Students studying business will learn about modern econometric analysis in this course.
-It offers resources for applying descriptive and regression analysis to deduce useful information from data.
-By the end of the semester, I hope that you will be comfortable using the **R** and **RStudio** interfaces, manipulating simple data, getting and analyzing sample statistics, and performing insightful regression analysis.
+In this course, students will delve into the realm of modern econometric analysis.
+The curriculum is designed to equip learners with tools for conducting both descriptive and regression analysis, turning raw data into meaningful insights.
+As the semester progresses, participants are expected to gain proficiency in using the **R** and **RStudio** platforms, managing basic data operations, extracting sample statistics, and executing regression analysis.

-Importantly, you should understand the distinction between correlation and causation, as well as when the former suggests the latter.
-Randomization for causality will be a major issue of debate.
-We will learn how to construct an experimental research, validate the design, and establish the prerequisites for a causal link.
-This course also intends to highlight the limits of empirical studies, with a particular emphasis on the randomization approach to causal inference.
+A key learning outcome is distinguishing between correlation and causation, and recognizing instances where correlation implies causation.
+The concept of randomization in establishing causality will be a central topic of discussion.
+We will explore the intricacies of designing experimental research, validating methodologies, and laying the groundwork for establishing causal relationships.
+Additionally, the course will shed light on the limitations inherent in empirical research, focusing especially on the role of randomization in causal inference.

 ### Knowledge and Skills